Marfin bank arson

-The arson of a branch of the Marfin-Egnatia bank in Athens took place on May 5, 2010 during anti-austerity demonstrations.
-A group of unidentified perpetrators threw molotov cocktails to the bank while 25-30 clerks where inside.
+The arson of a branch of the Marfin-Egnatia bank in Athens took place on May 5, 2010, during anti-austerity demonstrations.
+A group of unidentified perpetrators threw molotov cocktails to the bank while 25–30 clerks were inside.
 Most of the employees managed to escape from the building or they were rescued by firefighters.
 However 3 people were trapped inside the building and died from asphyxia.
 In 2013, bank officials were convicted for the negligent homicide of three employees, the bodily harm of another 21 employees, and multiple failures in fire safety measures and staff training.

 The events

-May 5, 2010 was declared a day of general strike and march to the Parliament by major Greek trade unions.
+May 5, 2010, was declared a day of general strike and march to the Parliament by major Greek trade unions.
 A few days earlier, the government of George Papandreou had announced strict economic austerity measures in the context of dealing with the Greek government debt crisis.
 The demonstration in Athens was one of the largest recorded in Greece in its recent history, with the number of protesters estimated between 200,000 and 250,000.

-While the main march of the demonstrators was heading towards Syntagma Square through Stadiou Street, around 14:05 a group of hooded protesters attacked the Marfin building located at number 23 by breaking windows and throwing Molotov cocktails.
-There was a mixed reaction from those gathered at the time, some encouraging them while others urged them to stop.
+While the main march of the demonstrators was heading towards Syntagma Square through Stadiou Street, at around 14:05 a group of hooded protesters attacked the Marfin building located at number 23 fo Stadiou Street by breaking windows and throwing Molotov cocktails.
+There was a mixed reaction from those gathered outside at the time, some encouraging them while others urged them to stop.
 Soon heavy smoke enveloped the entire building.
-Most of the employees piled into the small skylight that communicated via mesh with the roof, which mesh one of them managed to break.
-They then climbed from the skylight to the roof, from where they jumped into a neighboring building, breaking its glass with a wood.
+Most of the employees piled into the small skylight that communicated via mesh with the roof, which one of them managed to break.
+They then climbed from the skylight to the roof, from where they jumped into a neighboring building, breaking its glass with a piece of wood.

-Angeliki Papathanasopoulou, 32 years old (4 months pregnant), Epameinondas Tsakalis, 36 years old and Paraskevi Zoulia, 35 years old, were found dead.
+Angeliki Papathanasopoulou, 32 years old (and 4 months pregnant), Epameinondas Tsakalis, 36 years old and Paraskevi Zoulia, 35 years old, were found dead.
 They were trapped by the flames on the third floor of the building and died of suffocation as a result.
 According to the medical examiner "The smoke and toxic gases from burning the plastics and stationery killed them almost immediately.
 They lost consciousness and shortly after died."
 When they were found their mouths were open and their faces were black with smoke.

 Some hooded groups, moving parallel to the main march, had also attacked a bookshop of the Ianos book chain located opposite the bank (Stadiou 24).